Ledgerback/DGSF/daoindex/Whitepaper/V0.9 Working Draft/05 Our Response_DAO Index.md

 #### Assessment Process

-The DAO Index assessment is a meticulous six-step procedure designed to ensure accuracy, transparency, and active participation from the DAO community.
+Our intended process for the DAO Index assessment is a meticulous six-step procedure designed to ensure accuracy, transparency, and active participation from the DAO community.
 The process unfolds as follows:

 1. **Initial Draft Assessment**: Utilizing the DAO Index Questionnaire, we conduct an initial assessment based on publicly available information about a DAO.
 This stage forms the foundation of our analysis.
 2. **Draft Publication**: The initial assessment findings are then published on the DAO Index Dashboard.
 Additionally, a comprehensive write-up detailing this preliminary evaluation is made available for public viewing and feedback.